Sawtell

 Sawtell has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Local infrastructure changes significantly impact an area's performance.
-AreaSearch identified three projects likely affecting the region: 95 on First Townhouses (Sea Esta), Wonga Park Sawtell Playground Renewal, Toormina Oval Upgrade, and Boambee East Residential Subdivision.
-Key details are listed below for those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects expected to influence the region: 95 on First Townhouses (Sea Esta), Wonga Park Sawtell Playground Renewal, Toormina Oval Upgrade, and Boambee East Residential Subdivision.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.